modular/modular/AsyncRT/docs/WorkQueueNonblocking.md

 embedded systems where you want to control everything, while still working for large scale systems with a lot of legacy.

-Many clients of `M::LLCL::Runtime` will themselves be built with blocking expectations (purely async-safe code is still relatively unusual) so there is a top-level `await` call which waits until a specified set of values are complete before returning.
+Many clients of `M::AsyncRT::Runtime` will themselves be built with blocking expectations (purely async-safe code is still relatively unusual) so there is a top-level `await` call which waits until a specified set of values are complete before returning.
 It doesn't block: it donates the client thread to running